Reviewed by Sharon Denny, MS, RDN

 How to Shop

-While many markets have sellers offering items like free-range eggs, fresh milk, rare cheeses, amazing breads and pastries, local honey, grass-fed beef and fresh-cut flowers, Salge Blake says she always heads straight to the produce.
+While many markets have sellers offering items including free-range eggs, fresh milk, rare cheeses, amazing breads and pastries, local honey, grass-fed beef and fresh-cut flowers, Salge Blake says she always heads straight to the produce.
 "I am going for taste and for freshness," she says.

 For the cunning shopper, there are two strategies to get the best results out of farmers market, states Salge Blake.
 If you want your pick of the most beautiful, magazine-shoot quality produce imaginable, you'll need to arrive before the crowds.
 If you want deals, however, go ahead and sleep in.
 "I have, in the past, gone at the end of the day and gotten a crate of tomatoes for a song.
 I mean they might as well have paid me to take the tomatoes away," she says.
 "However, if you wait until the end of the day, [not only will] the tomatoes not be the prettiest, [but] there may not be any left."